NBISweden/module-metadata-dm-practices/_episodes/04-data-dictionary.md

 > ## Exercise: Start a data dictionary
 >
-> The file [FILE]() contains information about a set of samples for a research project.
+> The file [samples_metadata_lesson.csv](../files/samples_metadata_lesson.csv) contains information about a set of samples for a research project.
 In this exercise you will start writing a data dictionary for this file.
-> 1. Open the FILE that you downloaded in [lesson 1](01-what-is-the-problem), a spreadsheet program of you choice (Microsoft Excel, LibreOffice Calc, or Google Spreadsheet, or other).
+> 1. Open the FILE that you downloaded in [the beginning of the lesson](01-what-is-the-problem), in a spreadsheet program of you choice (Microsoft Excel, LibreOffice Calc, or Google Spreadsheet, or other).
 > 2. Open another **empty** spreadsheet file, name it `data_dictionary`.
 > 3. Add the following headings to the `data_dictionary` file:
 > **Current variable name**, **ENA Variable name**,	**Measurement unit**,	**Allowed values**,	**Definition**,	**Description**